jean-roland/LCSF_C_Stack/README.md

 This adds a software layer to easily encode/decode custom command sets/applicative protocols based on LCSF to your project.

+## About LCSF

+LCSF is a specification to easily create and deploy custom command sets.

+For more information on the project, check the official LCSF documentation [here](https://jean-roland.github.io/LCSF_Doc/).

 ## How to use
 First, include all the source files in your project.
 You can find example set-up code in `custom_main.c`.